2nd EDITION - HOT OFF THE PRESS!

 What do you mean by "an intuitive geometric approach"?My approach is similar in spirit to 3Blue1Brown's famous "Essentials of Linear Algebra" video series on YouTube, but rather than offering a video overview of the subject's essentials, The Dark Art of Linear Algebra is a complete textbook.
 As such, it includes basic topics not covered in the 3Blue1Brown series (especially the computational side of linear algebra), and of course, it contains lots of exercises.
 The Dark Art emphasizes visual, visceral understanding, rooted in the familiar geometry of n-dimensional Euclidean space.
 (Familiar, that is, when n = 2 or 3, but by the book's end, you will feel much more at home in spaces of 4 or more dimensions.)
 This emphasis of visual intuition leads me to introduce linear maps before matrices and matrices before Gaussian elimination, reversing the order in which these topics appear in most textbooks.
 Determinants, change-of-basis, eigenstuff, projections, and least squares solutions to inconsistent systems are all presented geometrically, too.

 WTF?!
 Why isn't this book available as a free pdf?I understand your disappointment.
 You wish to learn linear algebra, a noble and difficult pursuit.
-I am saddened by the thought of talented young people having to forgo their linear algebraic studies for want of $25 to buy a paperback copy of my book.
+I am saddened by the thought of talented young people having to forgo their linear algebraic studies for want of $25 to buy a paperback copy of my book or $9 to buy a pdf.
 Society, I firmly believe, should smooth the path for budding scholars such as yourself, easing their financial burdens whenever possible.
 But I am not Society.
 I am one man trying heroically to support multiple mistresses while making payments on two condos, not to mention the Braver New Math yacht.
 And cocaine is not getting any cheaper.
 Every dollar counts, and if I can find a way to extract a few more from you, then by God I intend to do it.

 Your other textbooks are refreshingly short.
 How long is this one?The text itself is about 150 pages, yet it covers all the standard topics in an introductory linear algebra course.
 Of course, the title page, table of contents, index, answers, copyright page, and so forth add a bit more bulk to the finished product.
 When all is said and done, DALA's handsome covers surround precisely 185 pages.
 I have it on the authority of Goldilocks herself - a keen student of mathematics - that the length of The Dark Art of Linear Algebra is just right.
 A student can read the entire book, cover to cover, in a single college class.